yash07007/yash07007/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.

-🎓 &nbsp;I'm currently studying Computer Science (Computer Networks) at the University of Southern California.
+🎓 &nbsp;I graduated with Masters in Computer Science (Computer Networks) from the University of Southern California.

 🌱 &nbsp;I'm on track for learning more about **Algorithms, Networks, Development, etc.**